joshuakessell/SpaceStationGame/replit.md

 - Created performance indexes on playerId, status, and type columns
 - Avoided circular reference (drones↔missions) by managing currentMissionId in application logic
 - Support for all research IDs from game design (MD-001 through SL-012)
+- Equipment bonuses stack with research bonuses in combat calculations

 ## Overview